 File and Database Servers

 Pressable’s systems team starts with a solid foundation of file and database servers.
-Since files and databases have different processor and memory requirements, it’s best to separate them onto their own systems.
+Instead of treating these systems as separate, our servers act in tandem.
 This allows us greater flexibility to grow the system as needed.
 It also creates a natural buffer between processes allowing for redundancy, efficiency, and security.

 Database servers are specialized servers setup to just operate the software for databases.
 Database software is both memory and processor demanding so having servers entirely focused on them improves speed and availability.
 At Pressable we run MariaDB, which is a variant of MySQL, for all hosted websites.
 This doesn’t just mean a faster site.
 It also means increased security.

 A web server’s purpose is to handle World Wide Web client requests.
 The primary function is to deliver web pages using the Hypertext Transfer Protocol, or HTTP.
 Since Pressable is exclusively focused on hosting WordPress websites, our web servers also handle server-side scripting for the PHP language.

 For performance purposes, Pressable has chosen to use the NGINX web server software to run all of our web servers.
 NGINX is an answer to the Apache web server’s issues with handling high numbers of concurrent users.
 This means that all sites on Pressable are set up to handle large amounts of traffic out of the box.
 As with file and database servers separating web servers onto their own hardware allows, Pressable to tune the hardware and software to their specific tasks.
 This results in higher availability and redundancy as your site traffic increases.

 Caching a website improves performance by reducing the processes involved in creating and delivering a web page.
 Since most web page content doesn’t change from minute to minute, having a caching system allows Pressable to speed up your site while still allowing for updates to the page.
 At Pressable we operate the batcache caching system so visitors to your site will see the pages load faster.